28 November 2015

 The criticality of staying abreast of school maths increases as students progress through year levels:

-- Primary Maths – This content is no big deal.
+- Primary Maths – The content itself is mostly no big deal.
 You can make useful progress and keep children’s mathematical thinking engaged by casually including them in the maths of everyday life: from counting and grouping objects, to telling and calculating time and dates, measurements, recipes, saving and spending money – whatever is level-appropriate.

 - How many days until Christmas?